rust-playground/proteus/README.md

 [crates.io]: https://crates.io/crates/proteus

-**This library is intended to make dynamic transformation of data using serde serializable, deserialize using JSON and a JSON transformation syntax similar to Javascript JSON syntax.**
+**This library is intended to make dynamic transformation of data using serde serializable, deserialize using JSON and a JSON transformation syntax similar to Javascript JSON syntax.
+It supports registering custom Actions for use in syntax**

 ---